+Semester П

 Course Code PHY102

 Course Title Electricity and Magnetism

-Type of course Core
+Type of course (Core)Theory

-LTP 4 0 0
+LTP 4: 0:0

 Credits 4

 Course prerequisite 10+2 with physics as core subject.

-Course Objective (CO) The aim of the subject is to enhance the
+Course Objective (CO) The aim of this course is to

-knowledge of students in Electricity and
+1. Enhance the knowledge of students in Electricity and Magnetism.

-Magnetism.
+2. Ehance understanding of Electromagnetic applications.

-Course outcome Student will able to:
+Course Outcomes (CO) By the end of this course, students will be able to

-CO1 understand the vector calculus and vector
+COlunderstand the vector calculus and vector algebra and its applications in

-algebra and its applications in electricity and
+electricity and magnetism.

-magnetism.

-CO2 Learn how to analyze various problems in

-ि म राभा electrostatics & magnetostatics with
+CO2 Learn how to analyze various problems in electrostatics & magnetostatics with

 mathematical methods.

-CB.
-CO2 analyze various problems in

-electromagnetism with mathematical methods
+CO2 analyze various problems in electromagnetism with mathematical methods and

-and able to solve Maxwell equations.
+able to solve Maxwell equations.

+En रोभा भाषित्र